kamend0/boom-bot/README.md

 # boom-bot Discord bot

-A really simple bot that plays a sound clip saved in the same directory whenever someone joins the chat.
+A simple Discord bot with two jobs:

+* Play noises (mp3 files in the same directory as main.py) when someone enters chat, or on command (!!play alias).
+* Announce who enters chat by their Discord name, or by a specified alias.

-That person cannot just be moving from one voice chat to another, they need to fully disconnect, then connect to the chat that the bot is in.
+The person cannot just be moving from one voice chat to another, they need to fully disconnect, then connect to the chat that the bot is in.
+Hoping to fix this later.

-As of this build, the commands are:

-!!join - the bot will join whichever voice chat you are in, and not play the sound clip; will send a message if you are not in a chat

-!!leave - the bot will leave the chat that it's in, and send a message if it isn't in one
+!!toggleUseful will switch behavior from playing a random mp3 file when someone joins to saying who joined using Google's Text to Speech API.
+If they don't have an alias specified in aliases.py (a lookup dictionary), their Discord display name will be used - not their server nickname.

+Please read through main.py for all commands.
+They include: join, leave, play, toggleUseful, isUseful.

 Uploading for convenience and as a jumping-off point for future projects.